Easy Homemade Salsa Recipe

 • Ground Cumin.
 Ground cumin is an essential spice for homemade salsa!
 Another pantry staple I recommend always having on hand.

-• Add some hot green chilies
+• Hot green chilies

 Store